Nikita-Barak/05-tilemap-pathfinding/README.md

 # Unity week 5: Two-dimensional scene-building and path-finding

-A project with step-by-step scenes illustrating how to construct a 2D scene using tilemaps, program interactables environments and how to do path-finding using the BFS and A* algorithms.
+A project with step-by-step scenes illustrating how to construct a 2D scene using tilemaps, program interactable environments and how to do path-finding using the BFS and A* algorithms.

 ## Itch.io